Pal1795/Retail-Trade-and-Food-Services-Trend-Forecasting/README.md

 **Methods**

-We applied a combination of the following time series forecasting models:
+Applied a combination of the following time series forecasting models:

 1. Regression-Based Models
- - We utilized both Linear and Quadratic Regression Models to capture the underlying trends.
+ - Utilized both Linear and Quadratic Regression Models to capture the underlying trends.

  - A Two-Level Forecasting method was employed to improve the regression models.

- - We incorporated a Trailing Moving Average for residuals to enhance the model's accuracy.
+ - Incorporated a Trailing Moving Average for residuals to enhance the model's accuracy.

 2. Advanced Exponential Smoothing Models
- - We implemented the Holt-Winters method to account for seasonality and trend in the data.
+ - Implemented the Holt-Winters method to account for seasonality and trend in the data.

  - Various variations of the model were tested to optimize performance.